 Living life in the slow lane is hard when everyone is running around.
 It also means spending more time alone with our thoughts, which can be terrifying at first.
 But JOMO can help us be who we really are, instead of acting based on external pressures that may give us short-term satisfaction but long-term regrets.
 Here are a few ways to bring more JOMO into your life.

-1. Reflect.
+- Reflect.
 Review how you currently spend your time.
 Which activities are driven by others, as opposed to being intentional?
-Journaling is a great way to get clarity and ensure that you spend your time on things that makes sense to you based on your long-term priorities.
+Journaling is a great way to get clarity and ensure that you spend your time on things that make sense to you based on your long-term priorities.

-3. Reconnect.
+- Reconnect.
 Both with yourself and with the people you care about.
 Make your time your priority.
-Schedule the things that matter to you the most so you can make sure they happen, whatever the external commitments you may have.
+Shield time for the things that matter to you the most so you can make sure they happen, whatever the external commitments you may have.
 Spending time in a meaningful way will help you stop worrying about how others spend their time.

 People on their deathbed don’t regret missing these work drinks or not going to that party.
 They regret not spending enough time with their families, not working hard enough to achieve their life purpose, or not being true to themselves.
-Instead of filling your mind with regrets, strive to fill it with good memories and proud achievements.
+Instead of filling your mind with regrets, strive to fill it with good memories and proud achievements based on your definition of success.